Dextrostat Side Effects

 trembling or shaking of the hands or feet

-twitching, twisting, or uncontrolled repetitive movements of tongue, lips, face, arms, or legs
+twitching, twisting, or uncontrolled repetitive movements of the tongue, lips, face, arms, or legs

 unable to sleep